letsencrypt/boulder/docs/CONTRIBUTING.md

 All times that we write to the database are truncated to one second's worth of precision.
 This reduces the size of indexes that include timestamps, and makes querying them more efficient.
-The Storage Authority (SA) is responsible for this truncation, and performs it for SELECTs as well as INSERTs and UPDATEs.
+The Storage Authority (SA) is responsible for this truncation, and performs it for SELECT queries as well as INSERT and UPDATE.

 # Release Process